yonatansverdlov/E-GenNet/README.md

 ## About

-Motivated by applications in chemistry and other sciences, we study the expressive power of message-passing neural networks for geometric graphs, whose node features correspond to 3-dimensional positions.
+Motivated by applications in chemistry and other sciences, we study the expressive power of message-passing neural networks for geometric graphs.

+We showed the generic expressiveness power of I-GGNNs and E-GGNNs and illustrate it via the Google-Colab notebook.

 ## Installation